cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 ### InitChainer

-The `InitChainer` is a function that initializes the state of the application from a [genesis file](../core/genesis.md) (i.e. token balances of genesis accounts).
+The `InitChainer` is a function that initializes the state of the application from a genesis file (i.e. token balances of genesis accounts).
 It is called when the application receives the `InitChain` message from the Tendermint engine, which happens when the node is started at `appBlockHeight == 0` (i.e. on genesis).
 The application must set the `InitChainer` in its constructor via the [`SetInitChainer`](https://godoc.org/github.com/cosmos/cosmos-sdk/baseapp#BaseApp.SetInitChainer) method.

-In general, the `InitChainer` is mostly composed of the `InitGenesis` function of each of the application's modules.
+In general, the `InitChainer` is mostly composed of the [`InitGenesis`](../building-modules/genesis.md#initgenesis) function of each of the application's modules.
 This is done by calling the `InitGenesis` function of the module manager, which in turn will call the `InitGenesis` function of each of the modules it contains.
-Note that the order in which the modules' `InitGenesis` functions must be called has to be set in the module manager using the `SetOrderInitGenesis` method.
+Note that the order in which the modules' `InitGenesis` functions must be called has to be set in the module manager using the [module manager's](../building-modules/module-manager.md) `SetOrderInitGenesis` method.
 This is done in the [application's constructor](#application-constructor), and the `SetOrderInitGenesis` has to be called before the `SetInitChainer`.

 You can see an example of an `InitChainer` [here](https://github.com/cosmos/gaia/blob/f41a660cdd5bea173139965ade55bd25d1ee3429/app/app.go#L235-L239).